Sahil35077/SpliceRead/README.md

 ```
 SpliceRead/
-+-- data/                 # Placeholder folder to be replaced with downloaded dataset
++-- data/                 # Placeholder folder to be replaced with the downloaded dataset
-+-- models/               # Placeholder folder to be replaced with pretrained models
++-- models/               # Placeholder folder to be replaced with pre-trained models
 +-- output/               # Stores generated synthetic sequences and visualization outputs
 +-- scripts/              # All training, generation, evaluation, and visualization scripts
 ¦   +-- training/         # Classifier training logic